 - Bake cookies for 9 minutes.
 They will look underbaked at this point, but when they cool will have a chewy, cookie-dough type texture (which is perfect in my opinion!).
 Baking the cookies longer gives the cookies a crunchier texture on the outside.

-- Store in the refrigerator or freezer for best results, wrapped in airtight plastic or in a reusable container.
+- Allow to fully cool.
+They will be very soft when still warm but will firm up after cool/ Store in the refrigerator or freezer for best results, wrapped in airtight plastic or in a reusable container.

 These look amazing